 • After assessment, your practitioner may recommend a vascular-targeted laser treatment (for example, using a device such as Cutera excel V+) if your vessels and skin type are considered suitable.
 In some cases, they may instead recommend medical review (for example, with a GP or dermatologist), particularly if lesions are new, changing or atypical.

-• People often describe a brief snap, sting or warmth with each pulse.
-Cooling measures and other comfort strategies may be used.
+• Cooling measures and other comfort strategies may be used.
 Sensations vary between individuals and by area of the face.

-• Many people require multiple sessions (often several appointments spaced weeks apart) to address a pattern of vessels.
-The exact number depends on factors such as vessel size, distribution, skin type and response.
+• The exact number depends on factors such as vessel size, distribution, skin type and response.
 A fixed number of sessions or a specific outcome cannot be promised in advance.

 • Vascular laser is not appropriate for every skin type.
 Settings are adjusted with care, and in some deeper skin tones or specific vascular patterns, certain treatments may carry a higher risk of pigment change and may not be recommended.
 Your practitioner will advise whether this approach is suitable for you.